anuushka/OOP/README.md

 Lab1
 Remarks:
 1. Don't use atoi and atof --> use stoll stod --> 'cause they can handle exceptions
-2. Don't use hash or write hashing pragmatically --> Use std --> Don't use hash for INI parsing.
+2. Don't use hash or write hashing pragmatically --> Use std
-3. Use unordered map instead of hash to avoid inserting same elements in the map --> Prevent duplicate elements.

 Lab 2
 Remarks: